Eastern Promises: Plot

-When Stepan finishes translating the diary, Anna learns that Semyon raped Tatiana after Kirill failed to do so, explaining that he would show Kirill how to "break" her.
+When Anna learns from Helen that Stepan had translated the diary without her knowledge, they tell her that Semyon raped Tatiana after Kirill failed to do so, explaining that he would show Kirill how to "break" her.
 The diary also states that Semyon gave her pills to induce an abortion, and Anna realizes that the baby was fathered by Semyon.
-Meanwhile, Semyon realizes that Anna knows the truth.
-He makes a disconcerting appearance in her hospital ward, which is off limits to visitors.
-Frightened, Anna agrees to hand over the diary in exchange for the location of the girl's family.
-Later, Anna, Stepan and Helen meet Nikolai in a fast-food restaurant.
-Nikolai takes the diary but denies knowing about revealing the family's address.
-Semyon then orders Nikolai to kill Stepan, who soon goes missing.
+When Semyon realizes that Anna knows the truth, he makes a disconcerting appearance in her hospital ward, which is off limits to visitors.
+Frightened, Anna agrees to hand over the diary in exchange for the location of Tatiana's family.
+Anna, Stepan, and Helen meet with Nikolai at a fast-food restaurant, where he takes the diary but denies knowing about revealing the family's address.
+As Nikolai is leaving, Anna confronts him and accuses the mafia of murdering Tatiana.
+After Stepan spits in Nikolai's face, Semyon burns the diary and orders Nikolai to kill Stepan, who goes missing.

-As Nikolai rises in rank, Semyon sponsors him as a full member, due in part to his protection of Kirill.
-The dead Chechen's brothers arrive in London seeking vengeance and kill Azim's mentally handicapped nephew, whom Azim had forced to kill the Chechen.
-Azim confesses his role in the hit to Semyon; he forgives him in exchange for participating in a plan to save Kirill.
-Azim lures Nikolai into a meeting at a public baths.
-The Chechens, who are deceived into believing he is Kirill, ambush Nikolai.
-He manages to kill both hitmen, but is seriously wounded and taken to Anna's hospital.
+Semyon sponsors Nikolai as a full member due to his protection of Kirill and arranges a meeting with high-ranking members of the mafia.
+During the meeting, Nikolai, with his tattoos on display, reveals that he has no mother or father, was arrested at fifteen for stealing autoparts, and was sent to solitary confinement numerous times, earning the nickname "The Stump."
+Impressed, the mobsters promote Nikolai and he gets stars tattooed on his knees and chest.
+Meanwhile, Soyka's vengeful brothers arrive and kill Ekrem, Azim's mentally disabled nephew whom Azim had forced to kill Soyka.
+Azim confesses his role in the hit to Semyon, whom he forgives in exchange for participating in a plan to save Kirill.
+After Azim lures Nikolai into a meeting at a public baths, the brothers, who are deceived into believing he is Kirill, ambush Nikolai.
+A fight ensues and the brothers stab Nikolai multiple times, but he manages to kill both of them before losing consciousness.

-Yuri, a high-ranking Scotland Yard officer investigating the Russian mafia, meets Nikolai in the hospital.
+Nikolai is rushed to Trafalgar for emergency surgery and survives as Anna waits for him to recover.
+Anna confronts Nikolai about Stepan's disappearance, threatening to go to the police if he refuses to speak.
+He tells her that Stepan is staying at the Caledonia, a five-star hotel in Edinburgh, for his protection.
+Yuri, a Scotland Yard officer investigating the Russian mafia, arrives at Trafalgar and asks the receptionist for Nikolai.
 It is revealed that Nikolai is actually an undercover FSB agent working under license from the British government.
-Nikolai tells Yuri to have Semyon arrested on a charge of rape, using a paternity test of Tatiana's baby as evidence.
-With Semyon in prison, this will allow Nikolai to support Kirill's ascension to the head of the Russian crime family.
-When Anna confronts Nikolai, he tells her that Stepan is staying in Edinburgh for his own protection.
+When Yuri tells Nikolai that the Russian embassy has requested to terminate the undercover operation, Nikolai shows Yuri his newly acquired star tattoos.
+Nikolai tells Yuri to have Semyon arrested and charged with statutory rape, using a paternity test of Tatiana's baby as evidence.
+With Semyon in prison, this will allow Nikolai to support Kirill's ascension to head of the organization.